aldat/aldat/README.md

-### Alekya
+## Alekya 👩🏻‍🏫

 Hi 👋, I am a Software Engineer based in the US.
-Mostly work on backend systems at work but venturing into Android and mobile development in my free time.
+I work on big data, backend engineering and venturing into Android and mobile development.

-I code in Java, Python, Javascript and trying my hands on GoLang and Kotlin
+I code in Java, Python, Javascript and trying my hands on GoLang and Kotlin, Flutter

 #### 🤝 Lets Connect:
 - Follow here on GitHub